1. Thanks for your time, could you give us a quick introduction to Daves?

 4. Political punk rock?
 You must have plenty of inspiration given the current political mayhem?

 Too much!
-It’s hard to know what to write about because it’s all shit!
+It’s hard to know what to write about because it’s all crap!
 We wish it wasn’t the case and we didn’t have anything to write about politically, but we have to try challenge the rise of the far right and the destruction of working class communities.

 5. Boris Johnson for Prime Minister … discuss …

 He’s another clown from what is the circus of the Tories.
 It’s just a little game for these Etonian upper class so and sos.
 That’s all we can about say about him without swearing.
 But yeah, it’s a terrifying thought that the man who has been fired from The Times for lying to be in charge.
-We’re all fucked.
+We’re all goosed.

 6. Growing up, was there a point in time or an event / situation that raised your interest in politics?